rikosintie/Kali-mac/README.md

 The reason for the large sda2 partition is that I wanted to use "Kali Tweaks" to do a full install of the Kali tools.
 When it finished the partition was 55% full.

-The reason for the 51.7G SWAP partition is that I couldn't get suspend to work and to use hibernation Kali recommeds 1.5x of RAM.
+The reason for the 51.7G SWAP partition is that I couldn't get suspend to work and to use hibernation Kali recommends 1.5x of RAM.
 I have 16GB on this MacBook so I needed a minimum of 48GB.

 ## Installed software